LiquidSmokeX64/coffeelinux/README.md

 6: Enter: nano /arch-linux-installer/arch-install_xyz_intel_nvidia_x86_64_stage1.sh

-7: Edit the "/dev/nvme.." parts to your desired hard drive partition ids, change "arch-pc" to your OS Drive name of choice (you will need to remember it for stage 2).
+7: Edit the "/dev/nvme1n1pX.." parts to your desired hard drive partition ids (do not change the partition number though.
+You need the 3 in a specific order for the installation to succeed ie: nvme1n1p2 = partition 2 and so on, then change "arch-pc" to your OS Drive name of choice (you will need to remember it for stage 2).

 8: Enter: nano /arch-linux-installer/arch-install_xyz_intel_nvidia_x86_64_stage2.sh

-9: Edit "arch-box" to whatever you want the PC name to be.
-Change "archuser" to your username as well.
+9: Edit "arch-box" to whatever you want the PC name to be in 2 places.
+Change "archuser" to your username as well in 2 places.
+Save and exit

 10: Enter: bash /arch-linux-installer/arch-install_xyz_intel_nvidia_x86_64_stage1.sh